Camino Guidebooks and Apps

 • Pros: The guidebooks (both physical and eBooks) do a good job of providing historical and cultural context with advice on worthwhile side trips to museums, churches and ancient sites.
 Physical books are much easier to read in full daylight than a phone screen and are easily skimmable.

 • Cons: The guidebooks (both physical and eBooks) recommend stages, which while useful, can create choke points on the trail and may not be right for your pace.
 Physical books add weight.
+If you are using an older edition, the lodging information may be out of date.

 eBook Camino Guidebooks